mharen/mharen.github.io/blog/2012/2012-10-catching-unique-key-constraint.md

     db.SaveChanges(); <span class="rem">// BOOM</span>
 }</pre>

-<p>Now suppose your database has a unique key constraint to prevent you from inserting duplicate data.
-If you do, your insert will bomb with an UpdateException:</p>
+Now suppose your database has a unique key constraint to prevent you from inserting duplicate data.
+If you do, your insert will bomb with an UpdateException:

 <blockquote>

-<p>An error occurred while updating the entries.
-See the inner exception for details.</p>
+An error occurred while updating the entries.
+See the inner exception for details.
 </blockquote>

-<p>The inner exception is more helpful:</p>
+The inner exception is more helpful:

 <blockquote>

-<p>Cannot insert duplicate key row in object '%.*ls' with unique index '%.*ls'.
-The duplicate key value is %ls.</p>
+Cannot insert duplicate key row in object '%.*ls' with unique index '%.*ls'.
+The duplicate key value is %ls.
 </blockquote>

-<p>We can catch that and display a nice message to the user, but first we should make sure you’re handling the right thing.
-We only want to catch the exception if we know that it’s a duplication issue (not any other db-related issue). </p>
+We can catch that and display a nice message to the user, but first we should make sure you’re handling the right thing.
+We only want to catch the exception if we know that it’s a duplication issue (not any other db-related issue).

-<p>Digging into the exception reveals that its inner exception is a SqlException, which itself has a SqlErrorCollection.
-Nice!</p>
+Digging into the exception reveals that its inner exception is a SqlException, which itself has a SqlErrorCollection.
+Nice!

-<p>The SqlErrorCollection is populated by the SQL Server itself.
+The SqlErrorCollection is populated by the SQL Server itself.
 What could it contain?
 I’m glad you asked!
-This query can help:</p>
+This query can help:

 <pre class="csharpcode"><span class="kwrd">SELECT</span> error, description
 <span class="kwrd">FROM</span> master..sysmessages